Start your Swiss company,

 A Sàrl (LLC) requires CHF 20,000, fully paid up.
 An SA requires CHF 100,000, with at least CHF 50,000 paid up at incorporation.
 A sole proprietorship needs no minimum capital.
 The capital is the company's money — it isn't a fee, it stays available for the business.

-Once the capital-deposit account is funded and the documents are signed at the notary, the commercial register typically completes the entry within a few business days.
+Once the capital-deposit account is funded and the documents are signed before the notary, the commercial register typically completes the entry within a few business days.
 The realistic end-to-end timeline, including bank onboarding, is usually two to four weeks.

 Most owner-run businesses and startups choose the Sàrl: lower capital, simpler governance.
 The SA suits larger structures, investor rounds, or where shareholder anonymity matters.
 We walk you through the trade-offs for your situation before filing.